havenwood/ichannel/README.md

 __DESCRIPTION__

-ichannel simplifies interprocess communication by providing a bi-directional channel that can transport ruby objects between processes on the same machine.
+ichannel simplifies interprocess communication by providing a bi-directional channel that can be used to transport ruby objects between processes on the same machine.
 All communication on a channel occurs on a streamed UNIXSocket that a channel uses to queues its messages (ruby objects), and also to ensure that messages are received in the order they are sent.

 __SERIALIZATION__